Skip to content

 Can two overloaded methods have different return types in Java?

-Yes, overloaded methods can have different return types, but the return type alone cannot be what distinguishes them.
-You must also change the parameter list (number, type, or order of parameters).
-If you only change the return type and nothing else, Java will throw a compile-time error saying the method is already defined.
+Yes, overloaded methods can have different return types — but the return type alone cannot be what distinguishes them.
+You must also change the parameter list: number, type, or order of parameters.
+If you change only the return type and nothing else, the compiler throws a 'method is already defined' error.
+The parameter list is what makes each overload unique to the compiler.

 Is method overloading an example of polymorphism in Java?

 Yes — method overloading is specifically called compile-time polymorphism or static polymorphism.
-The word polymorphism means 'many forms', and overloading gives one method name many forms based on different inputs.
-It is resolved by the compiler before the program even runs, which distinguishes it from runtime polymorphism (overriding).
+Polymorphism means 'many forms', and overloading gives one method name many forms based on different input shapes.
+The compiler resolves which form to invoke before the program runs, which is what distinguishes it from runtime polymorphism (method overriding), where the JVM makes the resolution decision during execution.

 Can we overload the main() method in Java?

-Yes, you can overload main() — Java allows it and the code will compile cleanly.
-However, the JVM always starts program execution from the specific signature 'public static void main(String[] args)'.
-Any other overloaded version of main() will only be called if your code explicitly calls it, just like any other regular method.
+Yes, you can overload main() and it will compile cleanly.
+However, the JVM always starts program execution from the specific signature 'public static void main(String[] args)' — that is a JVM convention, not a language restriction.
+Any other overloaded version of main() behaves like a regular static method: it only executes if your code explicitly calls it.
+The JVM does not scan for other main() signatures at startup.

 🔥